andyfase/DBRdashboard/README.md

 Fork this GIT repo.

-The EC2 instance itself will bootstrap itself by cloneing a configurable GIT repo and then run scripts and custom binaries to generate and upload the custom metrics.
+The EC2 instance itself will bootstrap itself by cloning a configurable GIT repo and then run scripts and custom binaries to generate and upload the custom metrics.
 This custom binary utilizes a configuration file which will need to be edited to enable/disable certain functionality and customize the metrics and queries that are run.

-Therefore forking this repo allow you to commit configuration modifications which will automatically come into affect the next time the EC2 instance spins up.
+Therefore, forking this repo allow you to commit configuration modifications which will automatically come into effect the next time the EC2 instance spins up.

 ### Step 3